 Medicare beneficiaries need to enroll in a Part D (prescription drug plan) when they enroll in original Medicare.
 If they don't, they may face a penalty, regardless of whether they use prescription drugs or not.
 The idea is that at some point, they may require prescription drugs, so enrolling when they enroll in Parts A and B is crucial.
 Additional certification is required to sell Part D plans; however, you can also walk your clients through the process by visiting Medicare.gov, if you do not wish to sell Part D plans.

-- Pharmaceutical companies offer assistance programs for certain drugs.
+Pharmaceutical companies offer assistance programs for certain drugs.
 Check to see if their state offers an assistance program through Medicare.gov.
-Both Medicare and Social Security have a program to offer assistance to those with limited incomes.
+Both Medicare and Social Security have programs to offer assistance to those with limited incomes.

-- National charitable groups such as National Patient Advocate Foundation or National Organization for Rare Disorders also offer assistance.
+National Patient Advocate Foundation and National Organization for Rare Disorders offer assistance.

 Have your clients complete a Benefits Checkup.